This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Infant brain damage affects approximately three in every 1,000 babies born in the U.S. that come to full term.
-Infant brain damage causes include oxygen deprivation during delivery, maternal infections, traumatic birth injuries, and untreated jaundice.[1]
-Some cases of infant brain damage resulted from negligence and medical malpractice.
+Infant brain damage affects approximately three in every 1,000 babies born in the U.S. that come to full term[1].
+Infant brain damage can be caused by oxygen deprivation during delivery, maternal infections, traumatic birth injuries, and untreated jaundice.
+Negligence and medical malpractice can also cause brain damage in newborns.

 About half of all cases of infant brain damage are caused by asphyxia, which is oxygen deprivation, during labor and delivery.
 Being born premature puts infants at an increased risk of being asphyxiated during birth.

-Oxygen is crucial for the functioning of the brain, and babies cannot go long without oxygen before experiencing the lasting effects of brain damage.
+Oxygen is crucial for brain functioning, and babies cannot go long without oxygen before experiencing the lasting effects of brain damage.

 Several factors can cause asphyxia.
 Complications with the umbilical cord may cut off blood supply to the baby, for instance, or may actually strangle the baby, cutting off oxygen.
 The placenta may separate early, which also cuts off oxygen to the baby.